 Except in the case of serious violations that are judged to warrant immediate Administrative Action (see below) or when the respondent has been previously notified of a complaint of Relationship Misconduct, an accused student is generally notified of the alleged violation via a Charge Letter issued by the Student Conduct Administrator assigned to the case.
-The Charge Letter will include instructions to the student regarding setting up the Preliminary Meeting, which may be conducted face-to-face, or via conference call or videoconference.
+The Charge Letter will include instructions to the student regarding setting up the Preliminary Meeting, which may be conducted face-to-face, or by phone, or videoconference such as Microsoft Teams or Zoom.